 Video Surveillance Inconsistent with Disability Claim

 If you're in the process of filing an LTD claim or are already receiving LTD benefits, be aware that your insurance company may ask investigators to follow you and take video surveillance.
-If you're recorded performing activities that are inconsistent with your allegations of disability, your claim could be denied or your previously awarded could be benefits terminated.
+If investigators record you performing activities that are inconsistent with your allegations of disability, your claim could be denied -- or your previously awarded benefits could be terminated.

 The best advice for dealing with the threat of video surveillance is to act in accordance with your doctor's restrictions.
 If your physician has advised you to walk with a cane and avoid lifting more than five pounds, don't shovel the snow in your driveway or bring heavy bags of groceries in from your car.
 Doing so could place your health and your disability benefits in jeopardy.

 Take special note of any deadlines when filing and appealing your claim.
 Most individual plans and all group plans governed by ERISA give you 180 days to appeal an initial denial, and you should use this time to hire an LTD attorney who will help gather medical records and other documentation to "stack the administrative record" with favorable evidence.
 If you miss the 180-day deadline, you won't be allowed to sue your insurer in federal court because you have failed to exhaust your administrative appeals.
 Look for your filing deadline on the notice of denial from your insurance company, and file your appeal as soon as you can.

 Similarly, be sure to submit all medical evidence as soon as possible in the appeals process.
 Under ERISA law, federal courts are limited to considering only the evidence contained in the administrative record, so don't wait until federal court to present medical records, doctor's reports, third-party statements, or any other evidence helpful to your case.
 If evidence hasn't been submitted to your insurance company, it almost certainly won't be allowed in federal court.